Hierarchical Message-Passing Graph Neural Networks: Related Work

-Table~\ref{table:comparison_diff_GNNs} summarises the key advantages of the proposed HC-GNN, and compares it with a number of state-of-the-art methods published recently.
-We are the first to present the hierarchical message passing to model global information and hierarchical semantics.
-In addition, our HC-GNN can utilise the community structures, and be applied for both transductive and inductive inference.
+Table~\ref{table:comparison_diff_GNNs} summarises the critical advantages of the proposed HC-GNN and compares it with a number of state-of-the-art methods published recently.
+We are the first to present the hierarchical message passing to efficiently model long-range informative interaction and multi-grained semantics.
+In addition, our HC-GNN can utilise the community structures and be applied for transductive, inductive and few-shot inferences.

-\section{problem statement}
+\section{Problem Statement}